mccsssk2/02.3DAtrium2003-2012/README.md

 # Background.

 This is one of the first human 3D atrium model that was developed.
 It used a geometry provided by collaborators in Germany, and simulates electrical activity in the cardiac chambers called atria.
+In addition to the 3D FD solver, a representative cell to 3D pipeline is also provided to show how a multi-scale simulation could be performed.

 Some of the outputs that emerged from this program were:
 * Kharche et al. (LNCS peer reviewed int. conf. proceedings). https://link.springer.com/chapter/10.1007/978-3-540-72907-5_14